stared/stared.github.io/content/blog/2024/11/dont-use-cosine-similarity/index.md

 Midas turned everything he touched into gold.
 Data scientists turn everything into vectors.
 We do it for a reason - as gold is the language of merchants, vectors are the language of AI[^1].

 These vectors, called embeddings, are insanely useful.
 They allow us to see similarities between objects in ways that would make Pythagoras proud.
-We have word2vec, game2vec, node2vec, [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/), and if you can name it, someone has probably turned it into a vec.
+We have [word2vec](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why), [node2vec](https://snap.stanford.edu/node2vec/), [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/), [game2vec](https://github.com/warchildmd/game2vec), and if you can name it, someone has probably turned it into a vec.
+If not yet, it's your turn.

 When we work with raw IDs, we're blind to relationships.
 Take the words "know" and "knows" - to a computer, they might as well be "xkcd42" and "banana".
 But with vectors, we unlock a multidimensional wonderland of relationships.
 For words, these dimensions might represent part of speech, tense, gender, and countless subtle semantic features.
 We can even visualize these magical mappings using techniques like PCA or t-SNE.